 Green/Blue: Mary’s to Wranglers – This trail is actually really doable for a beginner, but the first climb can be a bit of a challenge if you’re not physically fit.
 There are some ledges and other rock features that you might have to walk.
 Also, coming down Wranglers is going to test your cornering skills as a beginner.
 If you’re prepared for some obstacles that might be juuuuust outside of your reach, you will LOVE this.
 More great views, because you’re above other trails and just some flowy fun.

 Blue: Mary’s to Steves – when you head out towards the tippy end of Mary’s Loop, you will encounter rocks, climbs, and drop-offs.
 Combined with Steve’s flow and some technical bits, and you’ve got a lot of fun!
 These trails look like a lollypop on the map and you’ll come back on Mary’s to the trailhead.
 The best part of the Kokopelli Trails is the views.
-It doesn’t really matter which one you choose, you’re going to encounter some portion of the trail that has incredible views that you have to take photos to show your friends at home.
+It doesn’t really matter which trail you choose.
+They offer incredible views.
+You’ll want to stop and take photos to show your friends at home.

 Expert: Hawkeye to Mack to Troy Built – this initial climb might look like it meanders up the hill, but it is no joke.
 You will encounter sandy corners, rocky climbs, and some areas you just need to keep pedaling.
 There are even some optional lines to test your skills.
 Once you reach Mack Ridge, you think you’re in the clear, but there will be more climbing in your future.
 You will get technical descending and prolonged descents with challenges to keep you on your toes.
 Rocky, technical terrain is the name of the game, but you will encounter fewer people and have a longer, more epic ride!